Henry-Cook/NYS-Mental-Health-Services-Locator/README.md

 - Hover effect on markers when mouse is on the cards.
 - Map animation to zoom in on selected city.
 - Hover effect on cards.
+- Directions that appear untill a user makes a search.

 ## Project Schedule